Scobb-y/serverstart/README.md

-You must have Java installed to run Minecraft servers.
+- You must have Java installed to run Minecraft servers.
 The version depends on the Minecraft version.
-Install Node.js version 18 or newer
+- Install Node.js version 18 or newer.

 REQUIRED TO USE:
 - You must create a ".env" file.
 Inside the main file, paste this VITE_API_URL=http://(YOUR IP GOES HERE):3000